fastify/fastify/docs/Server.md

           return aSchema
         },
         getSchemas () {
-          // this function must return all the schemas stored by `addSchema`.
+          // This function must return all the schemas referenced by the routes schemas' $ref
-          // It must return a JSON where the property is the schema $id and the value the JSON Schema const allTheSchemaStored = {
+          // It must return a JSON where the property is the schema `$id` and the value is the raw JSON Schema. const allTheSchemaStored = {
             'schema$id1': schema1,
             'schema$id2': schema2